apiel/dustscript/README.md

 print: this should print a variable $width

-if: $width, <, 100
+if: $width < 100
   print: this should not be printed as $width is not inferior to 100

-if: $width, >, 50
+if: $width > 50
   print: this should be printed as $width is superior to 50

 $i=0
-while: $i, <, 5
+while: $i < 5
   print: This is a loop at index position $i
   $i=$i + 1

-print: 10 + sqr(2) - 1 + 4 / 2, should be equal to 26
+print: 10 + sqr(2) - 1 + 4 / 2 should be equal to 15
 ```

 `# comments` commented line start with a dash sign.
 Only a full line can be commented.
 It is not possible to comment the end of a command.

-`command: param1, param2, param3` the value before the colon is the command, the values after are the parameter seprated by coma. `if` and `while` are reserved command name.
+`command: parameters` the value before the colon is the command, the values after is/are the parameter(s).
+Parameter(s) is a simple string value that is not processed by dustscript, only variable and math calculation are applied to it. `if` and `while` are reserved command name.

 `$var=1` if a line start with dollar sign `$` it will assign a variable.
 The variable are all global, so even if they are indented, they will stay global.
 A variable can be used in a command parameter or in a variable assignement.